luisaellamaria/Assignment5/Report.md

 From this responses we can read in every response that 'leader': TCPNode('127.0.0.1:6000‘).
 Therefore server 0 at the port 8080 is our leader.

-Perform an Append request for the key ``a" on the leader.
+2. Perform a Put request for the key ``a" on the leader.
 What is the new status?
 What changes occurred and why (if any)?
 Ans:
+Status: 200
+Changes:

-Perform a Get request for the key ``a" on the leader.
+4. Perform an Append request for the key ``a" on the leader.
 What is the new status?
+What changes occurred and why (if any)?
+Ans:
+Status: 200
+Changes:

+5. Perform a Get request for the key ``a" on the leader.
+What is the new status?
 What change (if any) happened and why?
 Ans:
+Status: 200
+Changes:

 # Task 3